 Reasonable Assurance (Koto and Gene)

 “Reasonable assurance” must be provided by the states that the TMDL will be implemented.
 Reasonable assurance could be provided through a variety of ways through voluntary and regulatory programs.
 Oregon’s section 319 Management Plan (approved by EPA in 2000) explains that there are a variety of programs in Oregon that provide financial incentives, technical assistance, and educational programs.
-In addition, Oregon’s attorney general’s office has provided a memo describing ODA and ODF’s regulatory authorities, as well as DEQ’s backup authorities for nonpoint source pollution management
+In addition, Oregon’s attorney general’s office has provided a memo describing ODA and ODF’s regulatory authorities, as well as DEQ’s backup authorities for nonpoint source pollution management. .

 DEQ’s regulatory authority